Come in, come in! You’re welcome here.

 People

-I nomad like I write and edit—to connect with self, others, the world, and how that’s the same.
-I also write like I read—because I ooze joy when words pour from me into you and vice versa.
+I nomad & write to connect with self, others, the world.
+I write & read for the joy of words pouring from me into you & vice versa.